Image

 Penalties for Trafficking

-Drug trafficking offenses in St. Charles County, MO are divided into two degrees based on the substance and its quantity:
+Drug trafficking in St. Charles County, MO is categorized into two degrees with penalties based on type and quantity of the substance:

 • More than 8g of cocaine